skorasaurus/carto-manual/carto_manual.md

 }
 ```
 They will have the same action as the early image (not immediately before, but the 2nd one before this example)...
 the blue glow will be atop the red line.
-For simplicity's sake, you shouldn't need to do this, just remove the attachment from
+For simplicity's sake, you shouldn't need to do this, just remove the attachment from the first layer/
-the first layer

 (http://www.mapbox.com/tilemill/docs/guides/symbol-drawing-order/ explains pretty well, as well, wish this was there when I started)

+In addition to attachments, the painter's algorithm applies to the entire mss file.
+Lines, points, and polygons that are written first in the MSS file will be drawn first.
+Any lines, polygons, and points that are coded later will be drawn over the earlier ones.

 Now, Attachment style: